actions/actions-runner-controller/README.md

 ### GitHub Enterprise Support

-The solution supports both GitHub Enterprise Cloud and Server editions.
-In the case of GitHub Enterprise Cloud, authentication works same way as it does with regular Github.

-For GitHub Enterprise Server you are limited to PAT authentication only, GitHub Apps are not supported on server edition.
-Additionally, Actions support was introduced in Github Enterprise Server in [3.0.0](https://docs.github.com/en/enterprise-server@3.0/admin/release-notes#3.0.0) and so you need to be running this verison or better.

-__**NOTE : The repository maintainers do not have an Enterprise Server environment.
-Support for this environment is community driven and on a best endeavors basis.
-PRs from the community are welcomed to add features and maintain support.**__
+The solution supports both GitHub Enterprise Cloud and Server editions as well as regular GitHub.
+Both PAT and GitHub App authentication works for installations that will be deploying either repository level and / or organisation level runners.
+If you need to deploy enterprise level runners then you are restricted to PAT based authentication as GitHub don't support GitHub Apps at the Enterprise level.

+If you are deplying this solution into a GitHub Enterprise Server environment then you will need version >= [3.0.0](https://docs.github.com/en/enterprise-server@3.0/admin/release-notes#3.0.0).

 When deploying the solution for a Github Enterprise Server environment you need to provide an additional environment variable as part of the controller deployment: